tallamjr/dotfiles/README.md

 bash brew/brew_install.sh
 ```

-Finally, when all is complete, resource the \$SHELL and install VIM plugins with:
+Finally, when all is complete, restart the \$SHELL and install VIM plugins with:

 ```bash
 source $HOME/.bashrc && vim +PluginInstall +qall
 ```

 ### Temporary Configuration Install [WIP]